materials/mint/README.md

     will be the one that has the lowest energy or lowest R-factor (depending on which metric is passed to this setting).
 This can also be controlled from the command line using the -optimize function.

+It is possible to restart an optimization by first running a simulation with
+	"gaoptallowrestart true" in the settings file, and then calling the same mint command again.

 ######Values:
 - "energy" or "potential" to optimize the energy